openwpm/OpenWPM/README.md

 of websites.
 OpenWPM is built on top of Firefox, with automation provided by Selenium.
 It includes several hooks for data collection.
 Check out the instrumentation section below for more details.

-<span style="color:red">**Warning**</span>: This branch is build on Firefox 52
-ESR, which has been unsupported since June 2018.
-Crawls with this branch should only be run in an isolated environment, as there are almost certainly browser exploits for this outdated browser.

 Installation
 ------------